isc-projects/bind9/doc/arm/reference.rst

 order in which email delivery is attempted, with the lowest number first.
 If two priorities are the same, a server is chosen randomly.
-If no servers at a given priority are responding, the mail transport agent will fall back to the next largest priority.
-Priority numbers do not have any absolute meaning — they are relevant only respective to other MX records for that domain name.
-The domain name given is the machine to which the mail will be delivered.
+If no servers at a given priority are responding, the mail transport agent falls back to the next largest priority.
+Priority numbers do not have any absolute meaning; they are relevant only respective to other MX records for that domain name.
+The domain name given is the machine to which the mail is delivered.
 It *must* have an associated address record (A or AAAA) — CNAME is not sufficient.

-For a given domain, if there is both a CNAME record and an MX record, the MX record is in error, and will be ignored.
-Instead, the mail will be delivered to the server specified in the MX record pointed to by the CNAME.
+For a given domain, if there is both a CNAME record and an MX record, the MX record is in error and is ignored.
+Instead, the mail is delivered to the server specified in the MX record pointed to by the CNAME.
 For example:

  +------------------------+--------+--------+--------------+------------------------+